wnda/embedlam/README.md

 And debouncing takes care of the problem of the scroll event's expense.

 What's the catch?
 First off, if you're a developer, you're not going to like my code.
 I like `switch` statements and I write pretty terse code that could not be classified as team-friendly.
 Open source software is two things for me: an outlet for my non-team coding, and my opportunity to experiment with ideas. *Caveat emptor*.

+## No, really, why?
+embedly sticks its ugly logo on content, charges money at some point down the line, and in general is probably a bit too heavy/featureful (not a word) for my liking.

 ## Using embedlam
 Usage is pretty straightforward: include the script.
 That's it.